VaggV/FakerGenerator/README.md

-This project was used to generate mock data for spring boot/postgresql database
+This project was used to generate mock data for an android app (spring boot backend + postgresql)